 The only time we’ve seen issues is when cords and bulbs have been custom made for each other (normally those you find as a loss leader in the big-box stores) and the sockets themselves were non-standard and wouldn’t have fit any retrofit bulb.

-That also assumes that your C7/C9 stringer wire is constructed with a parallel circuit.
-That allows you to intermix high current (traditional incandescent) and low current (LED) bulbs.
-(If you remove a bulb, do the rest stay lit?)
+That also assumes that your C7/C9 stringer wire is constructed with an 18 AWG parallel wired traditional Christmas light cord.
+This parallel construction allows you to use high current (traditional incandescent) and low current (LED) bulbs in the same cord with no issues.

 I suggest you use an outdoor rated surge protector with any LED Christmas light products because surges on your lines will be your LED bulbs biggest enemy.